- Search The Registry

 St. AugustineChurch (2005)

-This date in 1842 marks the dedication of St. Augustine's Catholic Church in the Treme neighborhood of New Orleans.
-Since its dedication, St. Augustine has been a church of the free black citizens of New Orleans, welcoming both free and slave as worshippers.
+This date in 1842 marks the dedication of Saint Augustine's Catholic Church in of New Orleans.

-Hearing that black church members were buying pews, white people in the area started a campaign to buy more pews than the colored folks.
+Located in the Treme neighborhood, Saint Augustine has an interesting beginning.
+Hearing that Black church members were buying pews, white people in the area started a campaign to buy more pews than the colored folks.
 Thus, The War of the Pews began and was ultimately won by the free people of color who bought three pews to every one purchased by the whites.
 In an unprecedented social, political, and religious move, the colored members also bought all the pews of both side aisles.
 They gave those pews to the slaves as their exclusive place of worship, a first in the history of slavery in the United States.
 This mix of the pews resulted in the most integrated congregation in the entire country: one large row of free people of color, one large row of whites with a smattering of ethnics, and two outer aisles of slaves.

 Jeanne Marie Aliquot, the prime catalyst for the development of the St. Augustine campus, is rescued from the Mississippi River by a colored fisherman as she slips overboard while attempting to disembark a ship from France.